/I Came Home Early and Found My Husband in Bed With a Woman Half His Age — So I Offered Them Tea

 I didn’t tiptoe anymore.
 I pushed the door wide with a sharp snap.

 But I didn’t even flinch.
 Why would I?
-I’d been expecting this moment for years.

 I turned calmly and said over my shoulder, “I’ll put the kettle on.”

 The look on their faces — stunned, braced for a hurricane — was priceless.
-Instead of rage, I gave them… hospitality.
-I could practically hear their thoughts spinning: What kind of wife walks in on this and offers tea?
+They were waiting for screaming, tears, thrown objects.
+Instead, I offered them… hospitality.

 I ignored it, because I wanted to believe in forever.

 I had my own money, my own thriving business, my own home.
-I was tired of men who felt threatened by my independence, so even though I suspected Jake’s motives weren’t pure, I thought, we can make this work.
+I was tired of men who felt threatened by my independence.
+So even though I suspected Jake’s motives weren’t pure, I thought, We can make this work.

 But I protected myself.
-I had drawn up a meticulous prenup.

-Jake hadn’t even blinked at signing it.
 That told me everything.

 I let him believe I was blind.
-But I was always watching.

 “Sit,” I said gently.
 “What’s your name, sweetheart?”

 “B… Brianna,” she stammered.
-“I’m 27.”
+“I’m twenty-seven.”

 I smiled politely.
 “Ever been married, Brianna?”